OCA/partner-contact/partner_delivery_link/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module Partner Delivery Link module is a part of partner-contact and count the totals picking created for customer in customer form and can access all pickings.
+Partner Delivery Link module is a part of partner-contact repository and it counts the total number of pickings created for customer and then display it in Customer Form.

 **Table of contents**